garrandall/popular-music-data/tracks/collard-greens-schoolboy-q-kendrick-lamar.md

 Chuparse puto pendejo el pinche cabron; let's get it Nights like this I'm a knight like this, sword in my hand, I fight like this
-And I'm more than a man, I'm a god bitch, touchÃ©, en garde ToupÃ©e drop and her two tits pop, out of that tank top and bra And when I say "Doo Doo Doo Doo!"
+And I'm more than a man, I'm a god bitch, touché, en garde Toupée drop and her two tits pop, out of that tank top and bra And when I say "Doo Doo Doo Doo!"
 Bitch, that be K. Dot She want some more of this - I give her more of this, I owe her this In fact, I know she miss the way I floored this, I'm forgis